Craig McMillan

-Craig Douglas McMillan (born 13 September 1976) is a New Zealand cricket coach and former cricketer who played all forms of the game.
-He was a right-handed batsman and useful right-arm medium pace bowler and played for Canterbury in New Zealand first-class cricket.
-He also played English county cricket for Hampshire and Gloucestershire.
+Craig Douglas McMillan (born 13 September 1976) is a New Zealand cricket coach and former international cricketer who played all forms of the game.
+He was a right-handed batsman and useful right-arm medium pace bowler who played for Canterbury in New Zealand first-class cricket.
+He also played English county cricket for Hampshire and Gloucestershire County Cricket Clubs.
+McMillan was a member of the New Zealand team that won the 2000 ICC KnockOut Trophy.

-He was the New Zealand batting coach and has had stints in the media as a commentator for Sky Network Television and the Indian Premier League (IPL) and Star Cricket.
+He was the New Zealand batting coach and has worked in the media as a commentator for Sky Network Television and Star Cricket.

 Playing style

-His batting is often characterised by innovation and improvisation, notably with a "square on" stance, which he sometimes uses in One-day Internationals when he is premeditating a big hit to the legside.
+His batting was often characterised by innovation and improvisation, notably with a "square on" stance, which he sometimes uses in One-day Internationals when he is premeditating a big hit to the legside.
 His medium pace bowling is characterised by an extremely high proportion of bouncers – highly belligerent for a part-time medium pace bowler.

-His teammates call him "Gladiator" because of his resemblance to actor Russell Crowe especially his appearance in the movie Gladiator.